marcpancorbo/CyclismeApp/README.md

 ### Delete Cyclist
-To eliminate a cyclist from the table view we will drag the row with the cyclist to the left:
+To delete a cyclist from the table view we will drag the row with the cyclist to the left:

 <img src="ezgif.com-video-to-gif.gif" width="400">

-Por último tendremos la vista de los equipos que nos mostrará el nombre del equipo y una foto.

 ## Realm